folio-org/folio-sample-modules/README.md

   * Edit it to say `ExecStart=/usr/bin/dockerd -H tcp://127.0.0.1:4243 -H fd://`
   * `sudo systemctl daemon-reload`
   * `sudo /etc/init.d/docker restart`

+Debian is a bit behind with the latest versions of Docker.
+You may want to follow the instruction at https://docs.docker.com/engine/installation/linux/debian/ to get the latest and finest.
+Especially if you plan to be pushing docker images to a repository.
+The one in Debian should be enough to work through these examples.

 One good way to start Okapi is with
 ```